dddrrreee/cs49n-20spr/labs/2-cross-check/README.md

      happens when your code writes to GPIO memory.

 First steps:
-  0. Do a pull if you haven't already.
-  1. Look in `fake-put-get.c` and read the comments.
+  1. From the pre-lab: Look in `fake-put-get.c` and read the comments.
 You will implement `put32` and `get32`.

   2. Before you start, run `make` and make sure everything compiles.
      Note: the code will use your `gpio.h` and `gpio.c` from Part 0 so if you get compile errors it's probably because you have stuff in the